ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

    Set the total number of timesteps to take.

 **SHIFTDAMP**  [SftDamp]
-   Damping factor (OF WHAT?!).  <1 means more damping.
+   Damping factor of the change in shift when it is updated.  <1 means more damping.

 **STEPSSHIFT** [StepsSft]
    Default 100.